 the Transactions will not contain data or information that infringes or misappropriates the intellectual property rights of any third party;

-it understands that the Utility operates on a distributed network and that Bedrock Consortium disclaims any responsibilities with respect to access of data from the Utility;
+it understands that the Utility operates on a distributed network and that LFGN and Bedrock Consortium disclaim any responsibilities with respect to access of data from the Utility;

-it understands and acknowledges that Bedrock Consortium does not control the transfer of data between Nodes and over communications facilities, including the internet, and that the Utility may be subject to limitations, delays, and other problems inherent in the use of such communications facilities;
+it understands and acknowledges that LFGN and Bedrock Consortium do not control the transfer of data between Nodes and over communications facilities, including the internet, and that the Utility may be subject to limitations, delays, and other problems inherent in the use of such communications facilities;

-it understands and acknowledges that there is regulatory uncertainty regarding the Utility’ compliance with Data Protection Laws as it relates to Permissioned Write Access, Public Write Access, and Personal Data, including cross-border transfers of data, Processing of Personal Data, the right to effective erasure of data, as well as the scope and nature of Personal Data itself;
+it understands and acknowledges that there is regulatory uncertainty regarding the Utility’s compliance with Data Protection Laws as it relates to Permissioned Write Access, Public Write Access, and Personal Data, including cross-border transfers of data, Processing of Personal Data, the right to effective erasure of data, as well as the scope and nature of Personal Data itself;

-it understands and acknowledges that Bedrock Consortium may modify, at any time, its Ledger Access Policies and the terms of this Agreement and any other agreement or document related to the Utility based on new information, guidance, or Data Protection Laws; and
+it understands and acknowledges that LFGN and Bedrock Consortium may modify, at any time, its Ledger Access Policies and the terms of this Agreement and any other agreement or document related to the Utility based on new information, guidance, or Data Protection Laws; and

-it understands and acknowledges that a Transaction Author and/or LFGN may obscure a Transaction if (i) the Transaction Author or Bedrock Consortium is required to do so by a court order or applicable law or (ii) the Transaction Author or Bedrock Consortium has evidence that the Transaction violates the terms of this Agreement or any applicable law.
+it understands and acknowledges that a Transaction Author and/or LFGN may obscure a Transaction if (i) the Transaction Author, LFGN or Bedrock Consortium is required to do so by a court order or applicable law or (ii) the Transaction Author, LFGN or Bedrock Consortium has evidence that the Transaction violates the terms of this Agreement or any applicable law.

 Limitation of Liability

-EXCEPT IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD AND EXCEPT, WITH RESPECT TO STEWARD’S LIABILITY, FOR STEWARD’S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS AGREEMENT, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
+EXCEPT AS PROVIDED BY LAW OR IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD AND EXCEPT, WITH RESPECT TO STEWARD’S LIABILITY, FOR STEWARD’S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS AGREEMENT, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.

 EXCEPT IN THE EVENT OF GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD OR AS PROVIDED BY LAW, IN NO EVENT WILL LFGN BE LIABLE FOR ANY AMOUNTS UNDER THIS AGREEMENT.